 Yoga is the perfect partner for any tennis player looking to stay injury-free.
 It has positive effects on coordination, balance, flexibility, and strength.
 In addition, it allows you to gain a greater awareness of your body and your capabilities.
 All of this while maintaining a calm, positive approach to life and the game.
 It is, therefore, no surprise that so many top sportsmen and women are turning to yoga to assist them in their chosen sport.

 Yoga Mama runs group yoga classes and 1:1 yoga sessions at our studio in Putney, south-west London.
 Our Yoga classes are led by team of dedicated team of highly qualified teachers.
 We deliberately keep our group classes small, in order to maintain bespoke attention.
-For more information, visit: www.yogamamawellness.com.
-Book online or by calling 020 8789 3881.
+Click here for more information about our classes.